 Shareholder Loan Interest

-It may be tempting and reasonable to think the corporation should pay the shareholder interest for the shareholder loan; however, this can get complicated.
+It may be tempting and reasonable to think the corporation should pay the shareholder interest for the loan; however, this can get complicated.
 While the corporation can reduce its income tax liability by expensing the interest paid to the shareholder, the shareholder would need to pay personal tax on the interest received.
-If the shareholder’s marginal income tax rate is greater than the tax savings the corporation received, it does not make financial sense.
+If the shareholder’s marginal income tax rate outpaces the tax savings the corporation received, it does not make financial sense.

-To keep things onside with the Canada Revenue Agency (CRA), and to keep things simple, the corporation shouldn’t pay interest to the shareholder on the shareholder loan.
-However, to ensure your corporation is making the best financial decision and to stay onside with the CRA, it’s important to consult with a Chartered Professional Accountant (CPA).
+To keep things onside with the Canada Revenue Agency (CRA), the corporation shouldn’t pay interest to the shareholder on the loan.
+However, to ensure your corporation makes the best financial decision and stays onside with the CRA, consult with a Chartered Professional Accountant (CPA).

 Another Shareholder Loan Example

-It’s easy to understand why a shareholder would lend money to their corporation and how this would be recorded in the corporation’s financial bookkeeping.
-However, it’s also common for shareholders to use their personal funds for corporate expenses either unintentionally or intentionally.
+Of course, when a shareholder lends money to their corporation, they would record this in the corporation’s financial bookkeeping.
+However, shareholders commonly use their personal funds for corporate expenses unintentionally or intentionally.

 For example, let’s say the lawn care corporation noted earlier needed to purchase gasoline.
-The owner drove the work truck to the gas station and proceeded to fill their work truck and gas cans with gas.
-When they went to pay for their gas, they realized they didn’t bring their corporate credit card and needed to use their personal credit card to make the purchase.
+The owner drove the work truck to the gas station and filled their work truck and gas cans with gas.
+When they went to pay for their gas, they realized they didn’t bring their corporate credit card.
+Instead, they used their personal credit card to make the purchase.
 In this example, the bookkeeping journal entry would look like this.

 Journal Entry: Gasoline Purchase